This post may contain affiliate links. Read my full disclosure page here.

 I think this is one of those tips that you hear of but never really get around to trying out.
 Let me tell you, waking up early or going to bed late will change your life.

-With that extra time, I can clean, work out, or even work a bit on my business.
-I can answer emails, write a bit of a blog post, or work on projects that I have.
+With that extra time, I can clean, workout, or even work a bit on my business.
+I can answer emails, schedule social media, or work on projects that I have.
 It has been so nice to have a few of my to do’s checked off before the sun is even up.